djd1283/tgalert/README.md

 Extra features:

 - If .tg-config does not exist, write() performs no action and throws no error.
 It can be used in code without worry.
-- If program crashes on exception it will notify on Telegram (except KeyboardInterupt and SyntaxError)
+- If program crashes on exception it will notify on Telegram (all but KeyboardInterupt and SyntaxError)